0foo/geraldine/README.md

 ## To Do:
 * Stick it up on pypi to make it installable with pip when the hackers/spammers go away
-* the functionality to point the cli at a template with/without front matter and output result to a specified parameter just wtih cli
+* The functionality to point the cli at a template with/without front matter and output result to a specified parameter just wtih cli
 * Refactor post processing block into its own spot
-* Implement yaml and toml processors
+* Implement yaml and toml processors, html/json/etc. prettifiers
-* Better docs with examples
+* Expanded docs with more examples
-* add documentation functionality to processor/module/plugins
+* Add documentation functionality to processor/module/plugins